foundry-rs/book/src/tutorials/solmate-nft.md

 This tutorial walk you through creating an OpenSea compatible NFT with Foundry and [Solmate](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC721.sol).
 A full implementation of this tutorial can be found [here](https://github.com/FredCoen/nft-tutorial).

+#####  This tutorial is for illustrative purposes only and provided on an as-is basis.
+The tutorial is not audited nor fully tested.
+No code in this tutorial should be used in a production environment.

 ### Create project and install dependencies

 Start by setting up a Foundry project following the steps outlined in the [Getting started section](../getting-started/installation.html).
 We will also install Solmate for their ERC721 implementation, as well as some OpenZeppelin utility libraries.
 Install the dependencies by running the following commands from the root of your project: